Freedom of Form Foundation Code of Conduct

 The Freedom of Form Foundation is working to fund and popularize scientific research that will enable freedom of one’s physical form – biotech for self-expression.

-We are working to fund and popularize scientific research that will enable freedom of one’s physical form.
-We directly support the work of the most promising scientists.
-We will demonstrate that it is viable, and even appreciated, for scientists to research these topics.
-We will encourage more outward and open discussion of self-modification.
+We’re making new research possible, both by supporting external research and undertaking strategically critical projects in-house.
+We are demonstrating that it is viable and appreciated for people to work on and advocate for these topics.
+We are encouraging more outward and open discussion of self-modification.
 We’re engaging more broadly with other organizations, universities, and for-profit companies to guarantee formation of a stable, self-sustaining research enterprise.

 With the rapid advancement of bioscience, and the increasing attention of both advocates and skeptics towards biotechnology, this is our best chance to help guide the future of biotechnology research for the foreseeable future.